Jannah: Delights

 "Perhaps no aspect of Islamic eschatology has so captured the imagination" of both "Muslims and non-Muslims" as houri (ḥūr).
-Men will get untouched Houri in paradise (Q55:56), virgin companions of equal age (56:35-38) and have large, beautiful eyes (37:48).
+Men will get untouched Houri in paradise (Q55:56), virgin companions of equal age (56:35–38) and have large, beautiful eyes (37:48).
 Houri have occasioned "spectacular elaborations" by later Islamic eschatological writers, but also "some derision by insensitive Western observers and critics of Islam".

 The Quran also states the saved "will have pure spouses," (without indicating gender) (Q2:25, Q4:57), accompanied by any children that did not go to Jahannam (Q52:21), and attended to by servant-boys with the spotless appearance similar to a protected pearls (Q52:24).

 Despite the Quranic description above, Houris have been described as women who will accompany faithful Muslims in Paradise.
 Muslim scholars differ as to whether they refer to the believing women of this world or a separate creation, with the majority opting for the latter.

-Size, geography, structure
+Size, geography and structure

 The Qur'an describes paradise as a "great kingdom" (Q.76:20) stretching out over and above the entire world, and "lofty" (Q.69:22).

 Paradise is "as vast as the heavens and the earth" (Q.3:133).
 There are four rivers: one each of water, milk, honey, and wine (47:15).
 (They were later identified as Kawthar, Kafur, Tasnim, and Salsabil.)

 Despite the details given in the Quran about Jannah/Garden, "nowhere" is there found "an ordered picture of the structure" of the abode.
 "For the most part Islamic theology has not concerned itself with questions about the location and structure of the Garden and the Fire on the understanding that only God knows these particulars."

 Layers/levels

-Many sources agree that paradise has "various degrees and levels".
-One conservative Salafi source, quotes as evidence a sahih hadith where Muhammad reassures the mother of a martyr, “O Umm Haarithah, there are gardens in Paradise ... and your son has attained the highest Firdaws”, indicating a hierarchy of levels, but does not how many there are.

 On the basis of "several scriptural suggestions", scholars have created "a very detailed structure" of paradise, but there is more than one, and not all of the traditions on location of paradise and hell "are easily pictured or indeed mutually reconcilable".